FelixHochwallnerAIT/openAbsorptionSolver/README.md

 - `./baseCase`: Base OpenFOAM cases for stacked and wire geometries.
 - `./helpingScripts`: Additional supporting scripts for case setup and simulation.
 - `./pythonScripts`: Python scripts for automated case generation.
 - `./solvers`: Custom OpenFOAM solvers and libraries.
-- `./workingFolder`: Workspace for generated cases.
+-  '.gitignore': Specifies files and directories to exclude from version control.
 - `./README.md`: This file.
 - `./LICENSE`: License file.